Education and Awareness

 Back to School

-*learning how to talk to college officials about your epilepsy
+* Learn how to talk to college officials about your epilepsy

-*learning how to talk to your peers about your epilepsy
+* Learn how to talk to your peers about your epilepsy

-*learning where to find disability resources at the school
+* Learn where to find disability resources at the school

 -